For school administrators, admissions and enrollment goals are always of primary concern.

 - Being behind on their graduation plan

-Collecting data on these indicators is the first step to addressing low private school retention rates.
+Collecting data on these indicators is the first step to addressing low graduation rates.

 With the right information at your disposal, you’ll gain a deeper understanding of which students are struggling and why they might be motivated to stay the course.